vijaySamanuri/mjpitz/README.md

 * ✊🏿 Black lives matter
 * 🏳️‍🌈 Diversity makes us stronger
+* 🏢 Software Engineer at [effx]
-* 🏢 Principal Engineer at [Indeed] working on infrastructure systems
+  * Previously Principal Engineer at [Indeed] working on infrastructure systems
 * 💡 Founder of [deps.cloud], a system for navigating and analyzing dependency graphs
 * 💻 Technical writer, [blogger], and presenter
   * Check out my [papers] and [talks]!